paul-go/YESS-Specification/Readme.md

 ## Summary

 This document describes a new media syndication protocol, called the *YESS* protocol, which can be thought of as both a natural successor as well as a radical reformation of RSS.
 YESS stands for *You Easily Syndicate Scenes*.
 The protocol is largely about splitting static HTML up into small single-screen components, called *Scenes*.
 Scenes can be mixed and matched to create rich multi-screen web experiences which are ultimately syndicated to end-users.
 The overarching goal of this protocol is to unseat the social media platforms as the dominant means of media syndication.
-It attemps to bring the internet back to its original roots of being a decentralized information exchange technology without single points of control.
+It attemps to bring the internet back to its original roots of being a decentralized information exchange technology without centralized points of control.

 ## History Of RSS